mskf3000/Tutorials-and-Cheat-Sheets/IPTables.md

 By default, an Ubuntu/Debian systems lose IPTables rules on reboot.
 Installing `iptables-persistent` assures that rules are saved and reloaded on reboot:

     sudo aptitude install iptables-persistent

+Or for Ubuntu 16.04 and higher:

+    sudo aptitude install netfilter-persistent

 If IPTables rules have already been set on the system, export the rules into a text file like this: